martin-louazel-engineering/vim-tmux-navigator/README.md

 ### Custom Key Bindings

-If you don't want the plugin to create any mappings, you can use the five provided functions to define your own custom maps.
+If you don't want the plugin to create any mappings, you can use the provided functions to define your own custom maps.
 You will need to define custom mappings in your `~/.vimrc` as well as update the bindings in tmux to match.